square/squaredev-graphql-pkce-demo/README.md

 # Getting Started
 ## Square Setup
-1. Create a developer account at [Square Developer](developer.squareup.com) and create a [new app](developer.squareup.com/apps)
+1. Create a developer account at [Square Developer](https://developer.squareup.com) and create a [new app](https://developer.squareup.com/apps)

-1. Add a new Sandbox Testing account in your app.
+1. Navigate to the [sandbox test accounts](https://developer.squareup.com/console/en/sandbox-test-accounts) and create a new test account.
 In this Example we named ours 'Flour Power'.

-1. Click the `...` next to the newly created sandbox seller and click `View Details`.
-Use the `access token` from this screen in the next step.
+1. Click the name of the newly created sandbox seller.
+Open the drop down for your app and use the `access token` from this screen in the next step.

 1. Use the accessToken from above place it's value into the `SQUARE_ACCESS_TOKEN` variable in `seed-data.js`.
 We are not saving this value in our `.env` because the value would get packaged into our app - which would be a security nightmare, and undo the purpose of using PKCE!